0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 \alpha_0 + \alpha_1 \cdot m_{abp} + \alpha_2 \cdot (r + 7) + \sum_{i=0}^7 (\alpha_{i+8} \cdot v_{i + 8})
 $$

+Where $m_{abp}$ is a label indicating absorption of more elements into the hasher state.
+Value of this label is computed based on hash co-processor selector flags according to the methodology described [here](/miden/design/aux_table/hasher.html#permutation-product-constraints).

 We can keep absorbing elements into the hasher in the similar manner until all elements have been absorbed.
 Then, to read the result (e.g., $u_0, ..., u_3$), we need to divide $p_0$ by the following value:

 $$
 \alpha_0 + \alpha_1 \cdot m_{hout} + \alpha_2 \cdot (r + \lceil n / 8 \rceil \cdot 8  - 1) + \sum_{i=0}^3 (\alpha_{i+8} \cdot u_i)
 $$

-Thus, for example, if $n = 16$, the result will of the hash will be available at hasher row $r + 15$.
+Thus, for example, if $n = 14$, the result will of the hash will be available at hasher row $r + 15$.

 ### Control flow tables